-- 1. Final Hangtime of Rocket 50% - This score is determined based on performance at the regional competition. - 2.
-Engineering Notebook 30% - The notebooks will be evaluated by judges at the regional competition.
+- 1. Final Hangtime of Rocket 50% - The notebooks will be evaluated by judges at the competition.
+You must bring your physical notebook to receive a score. - 2.
+Engineering Notebook 30% - The notebooks will be evaluated by judges at the competition.
 You must bring your physical notebook to receive a score. - 3.
-Presentation 20% - The presentation must be submitted as a PDF with the file name "SECME_WBR_Presentation_Elementary_Your School Name".
+Presentation 20% - The presentation must be submitted as a PDF with the file name SECME_WBR_Presentation_Your Division_Your School Name.